Plant Profile: Helleborus (Hellebores)

 What’s in a Name

 Helleborus go by many names including Lenten Rose, Christmas Rose, and Winter Rose thanks to its wintry blooming season.
 Fun fact: they’re not part of the Rose family at all!
 They’re actually cousins of the Ranunculus, another early spring bloomer that’s considered an annual here in Ontario.
-Prior to modern gardening trends, Helleborus could be found throughout Europe and Asia but didn’t find their fame until 1753, thanks to famed Swedish botanist Carl Linnaeus.
-Carl who?
-Just the guy who created scientific nomenclature, the system used to classify every living thing on earth!
+Prior to modern gardening trends, Helleborus could be found throughout Europe and Asia but didn’t find their fame until 1753, thanks to famed Swedish botanist Carl Linnaeus who also happened to create scientific nomenclature that is still used to classify every living thing on earth.

 Turn the Lights Down Low